BibeshT-TXST/BibeshT-TXST/README.md

 ## Projects

-### 🔬 Sight X: Clinical Screening System *(V1 Completed)*
+### 🔬 Sight X: Clinical Screening System: **(Public Version-1: Completed)**
-Full stack diabetic retinopathy classifier using **PyTorch + ResNet50** transfer learning on retinal fundus images.
+Full stack Diabetic Retinopathy Classification software built using **PyTorch + ResNet50** transfer learning on retinal fundus images.
-Containerized microservice architecture with **FastAPI, React, Node.js, PostgreSQL, Docker**.
+Containerized microservice architecture with **FastAPI, React, Node.js, PostgreSQL, Docker** and **SupaBase** for **Authentication** and **Data Storage**.

-### 📦 Library Inventory System: Texas State University *(Internal V2 Active)*
+### 📦 UL Asset Management System: Texas State University **(Internal Version-2: Active)**
-Full stack inventory management system for Texas State University Libraries **JavaScript, React, Node.js, Rest API, PostgreSQL, MUI**, containerized with Docker.
-Includes Argon2 + pepper password security and CI/CD via GitHub Actions + Nginx.
+Full-Stack asset management system for Texas State University Libraries.
+Built with **JavaScript, React, Node.js, Rest API, PostgreSQL, MUI** and containerized with Docker.
+Includes **Argon2 + pepper** password security, **NGINX** as a loadbalancer and a **CI/CD** pipeline via **GitHub Actions** to University Test **RHEL Server**.
+[RHEL: Red Hat Enterprise Linux]

-[Update V2: Currently migrating the application to to use typescript in next.js for frontend, using postman to evaluate existing REST API's and integrate them to the frontend, transitioning from PostgreSQL container Database to University libraries centralized database.
-Reconfiguring deployment pipeline to a more secure and centralized internal RHEL server]
+[Update Version-2: Currently migrating the application to to use typescript in next.js for frontend, using postman to evaluate existing REST API's and integrate them to the frontend, transitioning from PostgreSQL container Database to University libraries centralized database.
+Reconfiguring deployment pipeline to a more secure and centralized Live RHEL server]

 ## Get in Touch
+Lets have a talk over some coffee!
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Bibesh_Timalsina-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bibesh-timalsina-a7a9482b9/)
 [![GitHub](https://img.shields.io/badge/GitHub-BibeshT--TXST-181717?style=flat&logo=github)](https://github.com/BibeshT-TXST)
 [![Email](https://img.shields.io/badge/Email-timalsinabibesh747@gmail.com-D14836?style=flat&logo=gmail&logoColor=white)](mailto:timalsinabibesh747@gmail.com)

 ## Fun Facts About Me

-- ☢️ My idea of "light reading" involves deep-diving into the history of mid-century nuclear reactors.
+-  I was a Research coach for nearly two years where I helped students find research materials for their projects, this job taught me that communication is key.
-- 🍎 I spent part of my late teens working as a private tutor for middle school students, which honestly required way more patience than any engineering problem -_- .
+-  I spent part of my late teens working as a private tutor for middle school students, which honestly required way more patience than any engineering problem -_- .
-- 🕵️‍♂️ I love cooking pasta.
+-  I am a pro agentic developer but I always go back to DSA and foundations as understanding code clearly is more important than shipping faster.